Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 From Padang Bai

-A passenger ticket is Rp 31,000 each way and can be purchased at 10:00 am inside the building marked “Loket”.
-To bring your own motorbike costs an additional Rp 50,000, purchased at the gate as you drive up.
+A passenger ticket costs Rp 31,000 each way and can be purchased at 10:00 am at the “Loket” inside the building.
+To bring your own motorbike, an additional Rp 50,000 is charged at the gate as you drive up.
 Bicycles go for free.

-This smaller boat requires walking thigh deep in water and being packed into a boat like sardines.
+This smaller boat requires wading through thigh-deep water and being packed in like sardines.
 It’s fast but not really as comfortable as the less expensive ferry.

 From Kusamba

 Gangga Express operates several speedboats a day from Pelabuhan Tribuana in Kusamba.
-Price for foreigners is Rp 100,000 each way and takes about 30 mins.
+The price for foreigners is Rp 100,000 each way, and it takes about 30 mins.

 There is a daily public boat between Pelabuhan Tradisional in Sampalan and a port next to Pelabuhan Tribuana in Kusamba.
-It leaves Sampalan at around 6 am and goes straight back after reaching Kusamba.
-Price is Rp 45,000 and takes 45 mins.
+It leaves Sampalan around 6 am and returns straight away after reaching Kusamba.
+The price is Rp 45,000, and it takes 45 mins.

 From Benoa Harbour

-Quicksilver runs daily cruises from Benoa Harbour in Bali to their monstrous pontoon which floats off the northwestern shore of Nusa Penida.
+Quicksilver runs daily cruises from Benoa Harbour in Bali to its monstrous pontoon, which floats off the northwestern shore of Nusa Penida.
 The trip includes water sports activities centered on the pontoon.
-Rp 570,000 per person.
+Rp 570,000 per persona.

 From Sanur